easyrun32/here-listen/README.md

 here is a link to fix this
 <br/>
 [file-share-error]
-.Bascially just add your working directory wherever you put this project in
+Bacially go to the Docker app ->dashboard ->click the setting wheel -> resources-> filesharing then add your working directory

 <br/>
 then...